gregorias/ignore-flakes/DEV.md

 - A tag of the form `v1.0.0.0` on a commit with a `package.yaml` with the same version string.
+- A GitHub release containing a macOs binary.

 To make a release, use a helper script: `./dev/bin/release-new-version`.